peterajordan/it-job-intelligence-platform/README.md

 | Google Sheets Integration | Active |
 | AI Scoring Workflow | In Progress |

+# 💡 Why I Built This

+As an IT professional actively navigating the modern technology job market, I wanted to create a smarter and more automated way to organize opportunities, improve workflows, and explore how APIs and AI agents can support career development and technical operations.
 # Overview

 This project was created to help automate the process of searching, organizing, and prioritizing IT and cybersecurity job opportunities from external job APIs.